-Rick Wood is in his sixth year as the head coach of the Willamette University men's tennis team in 2017-18.
+Rick Wood is in his seventh year as the head coach of the Willamette University men's tennis team in 2018-19.
 He is in charge of all aspects of the WU men's tennis program.
 Wood is a graduate of Willamette, who received a Bachelor of Science degree with a major in Economics in 1992.

 He competed at the NAIA National Tournament in Kansas City, Missouri, all four years.
 He was the NAIA District II Player of the Year in 1991.
 In USTA tennis, he competed at the national level in singles in 1991, 1994 and 1998.
 He reached the USTA nationals in mixed doubles in 1996 and 2005.